 GVF recommends concentrated portfolios to maximize the benefits of value and momentum investing.
 Modern portfolio principles tell us that a well-diversified portfolio of at least 30 stocks can eliminate most idiosyncratic risk.
 But this may not true for portfolios of stocks having higher bankruptcy risk.
 Concentrated portfolios of 30-50 of the cheapest value stocks may still be too risky.

 The same applies to momentum stocks.
 Looking at the top momentum stocks according to the Alpha Architect screener, 18 of the top 25 and 31 of the top 50 stocks are in biotech/medical technology.
 High intra-industry covariance means that you would need to hold significantly more than the top 50 momentum stocks to have a well-diversified portfolio.

-For the above reasons, investors may want to hold at least 100 momentum and 100 value stocks if they are selected using simple screens such as the ones presented here.
+For the above reasons, investors may want to hold more than 100 momentum and 100 value stocks if they are selected using simple screens such as the ones presented here.
 How likely is it that a DIY investor would be willing to manage 100 value and 100 momentum stocks?

 Another potential problem with holding individual stocks is the issue of scalability.
 The identity of the top value and momentum stocks is readily available through the use of screeners, such as the one that Alpha Architect provides.
 Increasing amounts of capital buying the same limited number of stocks may diminish future returns.